adbaga/seledka/Payment systems using credit card online.md

 - Compare the price online and on the regular market.
 If you found something that the price is unrealistically cheap compared to the real price, you should double (or triple) check it.

-- If your bank provide it, try Virtual Credit Card (VCC) or buy a prepaid card that is temporary and you can set the limit / cap for it according to your preference.
+- If your bank provide it, try Virtual Credit Card (VCC), gift card, or buy a prepaid card that is temporary and you can set the limit / cap for it according to your preference.
 Thus, it will not affect your main credit card that you need to use for higher expenses transaction.
 We will talk about VCC later.

 - Pay attention into your credit card transaction.
 Download your bank application that can send you notification for each transaction.
 You can also choose bank or credit card provider that enable extra security measures for credit card transaction such as two-factor-authentication through SMS for transaction that reach some amount of limit.
 (Verification through SMS is not the most secure way nowadays but having 2FAis better than nothing).

+Virtual Credit Card (Single use credit card)
   Virtual Card Payment as an alternative for digital payment.
 Virtual card payment is a single use "card" that is issued by bank's customer to use for a temporary online payment.
 Customer can ask the bank to issue a virtual credit card (VCC) and set an expiry date and limit of the card payment.Most of vendors who accept traditional credit card  will also accept VCC.

   method: